AdamHaniff/Developer-Portfolio/README.md

 Users should be able to:
 • Receive an error message when the `form` is submitted if:
- • Any field is empty
+&nbsp;&nbsp;• Any field is empty
- • The email address is not formatted correctly
+&nbsp;&nbsp;• The email address is not formatted correctly
 • View the optimal layout for the interface depending on their device's screen size
 • See hover and focus states for all interactive elements on the page